enoch-ng/Dota2HelperBot/README.md

 `restart` - Restarts the bot.
 Can only be used by the bot owner.

-`addleague` - Adds to the list of notable leagues.
+`reload` - Reloads all cogs.
 Can only be used by the bot owner.

 ## Tips